yehaniharshika/Serialization-and-Deserialization/README.md

 •	Serialization steps

 I.	Implement Serializable interface

 II.
-Create ObjectOutputStream - An ObjectOutputStream is created to write the object to an output stream III.
+Create ObjectOutputStream - An ObjectOutputStream is created to write the object to an output stream.

+III.
 Serialize object - The writeObject() method of ObjectOutputStream is used to serialize the object.

 •	Deserialization steps